TrueLabCreations/http-reverse-proxy/README.md

 logger.info(null, 'Proxy server started')
 ```

-This example will allow you to view the Statistics and logging from
+This example will allow you to view the statistics and log from
 a single web page similar to the examples above.

 # Configuration Options